sf-wdi-37/schedule/hw/week-08.md

 link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): none

+1. Complete the [Rails Bog App](https://github.com/SF-WDI-LABS/rails_bog_app) four times, according to the [Workflow instructions](https://github.com/SF-WDI-LABS/rails_bog_app/blob/master/README.md#workflow).
+Don't forget to create a new branch for each run and start on a `first-run` branch.
+The weekend will be more complex if you accidentally change your `master`.
+This will take a significant amount of time.
+Plan for at least 10 hours.

+2. Read chapters 1-2 of the Rails Guide on [Migrations](http://guides.rubyonrails.org/active_record_migrations.html).
+Write down 2 important term definitions you learned and 2 situations where you think you'll use migrations.

+3. Read Chapter 1 (Why Associations?) from the [Active Record Associations Rails Guide](http://guides.rubyonrails.org/association_basics.html).
+Then, skim through the following sections:
+  - 2.1 The `belongs_to` Association
+  - 2.3 The `has_many` Association
+  - 2.4 The `has_many :through` Association
+  - 2.10 Self Joins

 -->

 ## Outcomes Homework
 #### Due Wednesday 5/31

 Research 3-5 websites you like and note the design **AND BRAND** for ideas towards your portfolios.
-Do not, mix designs if they don't go well together, notice also the aesthetic that brings the design elements together.
-Pair of up with a UX Design student as needed for feedback and ideas towards designing your portfolio.
+Do not mix designs if they don't go well together, notice also the aesthetic that brings the design elements together.
+Pair up with a UX Design student as needed for feedback and ideas towards designing your portfolio.